 Students applying to enter the M.S. program must have worked in health care as an administrator or a manager for four years.
 Upon receipt of all transcripts and completion of all requirements and interviews, qualified applicants will be admitted and assigned an advisor.

 Do you offer night and /or weekend classes?

 Yes.
 Classes are offered weekly at night, Saturday and online.

 Does the program have any prerequisite courses?

-It’s designed for health care managers with considerable experience (eight or more years).
+It’s designed for health care administrators and managers with considerable experience (four or more years).

 Will I receive career development assistance?

-Yes, faculty have much experience in health care and will be available as mentors.
+Yes, faculty have extensive experience in health care and will be available as mentors.
 We also have an excellent career development center.